-- 67% NPOs report that more than half of their personnel (employees and volunteers) are from communities (geographical or beneficiary community) that they work with. - On an average, 64% of the NPO employees are the sole breadwinners in their respective families. - Organisations were asked to rank where the majority of their employees stood in terms of social and economic status and skills (compared to others with similar education and work background) on a scale of 1 to 7, (with 1 being "very poor", 2 "poor" 3 "fair" 4 "good" 5 "very good" 6 "excellent" and 7 being "exceptional") when they start working and after working five years with them. - In terms of contributing to the skilling of the workforce, NPOs have reported that on average skills of their employees have moved from fair to very good and excellent after five years of working with them.
-Moreover, the socio-economic status of their employees has changed from fair to good and very good after five years of working with them (see Figure 12). - On average, over 50% of employees are characterised as having a "fair" or worse socio-economic status when they start.
+- Organisations were asked to rank where the majority of their employees stood in terms of social and economic status and skills (compared to others with similar education and work background) on a scale of 1 to 7, (with 1 being "very poor", 2 "poor" 3 "fair" 4 "good" 5 "very good" 6 "excellent" and 7 being "exceptional") when they start working and after working five years with them. - " In terms of contributing to the skilling of the workforce, NPOs have reported that on average skills of their employees have moved from fair to very good and excellent after five years of working with them.
+Moreover, the socio-economic status of their employees has changed from fair to good and very good after five years of working with them (see Figure 12). - On average, over 50% of employees are characterised as having a "fair" or worse socioeconomic status when they start.
 However, this proportion drops to less than 25% in five years. - Likewise, while 40% of employees are characterised as having "fair" or worse skills when joining; the proportion drops to less than 10%, with the balance being seen as "good" or better in 5 years. - Coupled with information on the disadvantaged geographies that the organisations work in, the high proportion of locals employed; the sector can be seen as contributing to creation of quality livelihoods and the development of skills among more disadvantaged sections of the society.